awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-geo.md

 ## TTL \(Time to Live\)<a name="rrsets-values-geo-ttl"></a>

-The amount of time, in seconds, that you want DNS recursive resolvers to cache information about this resource record set\.
-If you specify a longer value \(for example, 172800 seconds, or two days\), you pay less for Amazon Route 53 service because recursive resolvers send requests to Amazon Route 53 less often\.
-However, it takes longer for changes to the resource record set \(for example, a new IP address\) to take effect because recursive resolvers use the values in their cache for longer periods instead of asking Amazon Route 53 for the latest information\.
+The amount of time, in seconds, that you want DNS recursive resolvers to cache information about this record\.
+If you specify a longer value \(for example, 172800 seconds, or two days\), you pay less for Route 53 service because recursive resolvers send requests to Route 53 less often\.
+However, it takes longer for changes to the record \(for example, a new IP address\) to take effect because recursive resolvers use the values in their cache for longer periods instead of asking Route 53 for the latest information\.

-If you're associating this resource record set with a health check, we recommend that you specify a TTL of 60 seconds or less so clients respond quickly to changes in health status\.
+If you're associating this record with a health check, we recommend that you specify a TTL of 60 seconds or less so clients respond quickly to changes in health status\.

 ## Value<a name="rrsets-values-geo-value"></a>